FabricAttachedMemory/tm-librarian/README.md

 Policy is used in two fashions:

-* One
 * create a shelf of zero length, it gets the node's default policy
 * explicitly set the allocation policy
 * allocate the desired amount of space

 or

-* Two
 * explicitly set the node's default allocation policy.
 All shelf creations from this point get this policy.
 * create a shelf of the desired size.